Robert345-th/DEPOSIT/README.md

-whole photo (reliable for the Customer ID), then it locates the Code value by *position* (the value sitting right below the Customer ID -- not by trying to read the word "Code" itself, since that label is often garbled too) and re-reads just that small region zoomed in, as a single word.
+whole photo (reliable for the Customer ID), then it locates the Code value by *position* (the value sitting right below the Customer ID -- not by trying to read the word "Code" itself, since that label is often garbled too) and re-reads just that small region zoomed in.

-Tested against real receipts: this consistently produces a Code guess of the *correct length*, usually off by only one character (typically an 8-vs-B mix-up) rather than the wrong length entirely.
+The Code crop is actually read **three times**, each with slightly different cropping/settings.
+If a second attempt agrees exactly with the first, the result is trusted and shown as a normal **Pending** ticket.
+If all three disagree, the best single guess is still filled in -- but the ticket is flagged **Needs review** instead, because the disagreement itself is a signal that this particular read is uncertain, even though something was read.
+That flag clears automatically once you open **Edit** and save, since a human has now confirmed it.

 On a blurry or poorly-lit photo, even the Customer ID digits can come out wrong -- that's a real limit of the photo itself, not something the algorithm can reason around.
-Tap **Edit** on any pending ticket to fix a misread character in seconds.
 Flatter, well-lit, uncluttered photos of just the receipt still give the most reliable reads.

-If a photo is too unclear to read anything at all, it still gets added to Pending (rather than being thrown away) with blank fields and an orange **Needs review** stamp instead of the usual Pending one -- tap **Edit** to fill in the Customer ID and Code by hand from the same photo.
+If a photo is too unclear to read anything at all, it still gets added to Pending (rather than being thrown away) with blank fields and the same **Needs review** stamp -- tap **Edit** to fill in the Customer ID and Code by hand from the same photo.
 Nothing is ever lost to a failed scan; you just may need to type it in yourself.